 Explore the magic of the Harry Potter films at the Warner Bros studio tour just outside London.
 Go behind the scenes and visit the actual sets used in the film such as the Great Hall, Dumbledore's Office and Diagon Alley.

 There are usually lots of events going on at housing.
-Guilford, Byron and Nido have all see events from film screenings to talent shows.
+Guilford, Byron and Urbanest all have regular events, from film screenings and games nights to talent shows and midnight breakfasts.